Turbulence Scaling from Deep Learning Diffusion Generative Models: Discussion

 \section{Discussion}

 In this paper we have employed a generative diffusion neural network model (DDPM) to generate snapshots of 2D turbulence.
 The DDPM was trained on vorticity profiles extracted from direct numerical simulations of the incompressible NS equations in two spatial dimensions.
 We verified that the generated samples exhibit the key statistical properties of turbulence, namely the -5/3 scaling of the energy cascade (Fig.~\ref{fig:combined_insights}), the behaviour of the second, third and fourth structure function (Fig.~\ref{fig:structure}) as well as supporting the conjectured behaviour of energy dissipation (Fig.~\ref{fig:energy_diss}).
-In all cases, the statistics of the generated data follow rather closely, and even more accuratly, the properties extracted from direct numerical simulations
+In all cases, the statistics of the generated data follow rather closely the properties extracted from direct numerical simulations.

 These results indicate that deep learning diffusion generative models may serve as a useful tool for learning statistics of turbulence and creating proxy independent flow profiles, which can be used to increase statistics for analyzing turbulence.
-We note that the diffusion models essentially work ``out of the box'', and do not require any nonstandard tweaking in order to generate very realistic turbulent profiles.
+We note that the diffusion models essentially work ``out of the box'' and can generate very realistic turbulent profiles.
 This is in contrast to other standard deep learning generative approaches such as Generative Adversarial Networks (GAN) and Variational Auto-Encoders (VAE).
 Prior to this work we tested a state of the art GAN network (StyleGAN) and some variants of variational autoencoders but could not attain sufficiently realistic vorticity profiles.
 The diffusion models seem to work much better in this respect.
+We have to emphasize, however, that whether a particular generative model works better or worse is really an empirical question given our current knowledge of deep learning, and may depend on the details of the specific use case.
+Indeed there are examples where GANs seem to work quite well for convective turbulence~\cite{heyder2023generative}.